 Example usage after a form is submitted on your page:

 // ... validation of form data $mc = $modules->get("SubscribeToMailchimp"); $email = $input->post->email; $subscriber = [ 'FNAME' => $input->post->firstname, 'LNAME' => $input->post->lastname, ]; $mc->subscribe($email, $subscriber);

 In case of trouble check your ProcessWire warning logs.

 If you have enabled double opt-in (it is enabled by default) you will not see the subscriber, until he confirmed the subscription in the email sent by Mailchimp

-- Check if you have the right List ID and API Key.
+- Check if you have the right audience ID and API Key.

-- Check if you pass fields, that exist in your list.
+- Check if you pass fields, that exist in your audience.

 - Check if you pass a valid email address.

 Go to Mailchimps Error Glossary for more Information